amitha-sanka/repository_1/_posts/2022-11-05-tri1cspfinal.md

 For the questions I got wrong, I went through my notes that I took on the Collegeboard videos and rewatched some of the videos to recall some of the concepts.
 In order to gain a greater insight about the binary numbers, I watched a few YouTube videos to understand the concept more.
 The videos helped, but I am still needing to rely on my notes.

+### Khan Academy

+- I used Khan Academy to learn more about Binary Numbers.
+I found this Khan Academy practice, and read and watched through

 ## AWS Automatic Deployment Extra Credit

 ![aws](https://cdn.discordapp.com/attachments/702253958688800840/1040349668611215450/Screen_Shot_2022-11-10_at_11.37.22_AM.png)